phsaurav/FastAPI-Base/terraform/README.md

-# TerraSample
+# DhakaCelsius

-TerraSample is a generic portfolio project demonstrating a modular approach to infrastructure management using Terraform.
+DhakaCelsius is a generic portfolio project demonstrating a modular approach to infrastructure management using Terraform.
 This project serves as a template for showcasing best practices and standard module organization for a two tier cloud infrastructure.

 ## Project Structure
 ```